heyoeyo/muggled_sam/README.md

 ## Run Video (or webcam)

+_(Supports SAMv2, SAMv3)_

 <p align="center">
   <img src=".readme_assets/run_video_anim.gif">
 </p>

 The `run_video.py` script allows for segmentation of videos using an interactive UI running locally.
-However, it only works with SAMv2 models!
 To use the script, make sure you've activated the virtual environment (from the installation step) and then, from the repo folder use:
 ```bash
 python run_video.py
 ```

 As with the image script, you can add `--help` to the end of this command to see a list of additional flags.
 For example, you can add the flag `--use_webcam` to run segmentation on a live webcam feed.
 Using `-b 512` to reduce the processing resolution can provide a significant speed up if needed (box prompting works better at reduced resolutions btw!).

-The per-frame segmentation results can be saved as .pngs (in a TAR archive) or as an .mp4 video file (using `--ffmpeg`), please see [video_from_frames.md](.readme_assets/video_from_frames.md) for more info.
+The segmentation results can be saved as .pngs (in a [tarfile](https://en.wikipedia.org/wiki/Tar_(computing))) or as an .mp4 video file (using `--ffmpeg`), please see the [video from frames](.readme_assets/video_from_frames.md) explainer for more info.

 This script is a messy work-in-progress for now, more features & stability updates to come!
 If you'd like a more hackable solution, check out the (much easier to follow) [video segmentation example](https://github.com/heyoeyo/muggled_sam/blob/main/simple_examples/video_segmentation.py).